College Essay Writing Workshops and Coaching

 Why work with a coach?

 College-bound teens need essay coaches in the same way that all writers do—to offer constructive feedback for revising, and to ensure that the writing is focused, succinct, engaging, and on topic.
 That kind of assistance doesn’t have to come from a paid college essay coach, but an experienced coach may be more knowledgeable about what makes a standout essay.

 I offer individual essay coaching and college application essay workshops.
-Whether a student works with me individually or attends a workshop, I aim to teach writing skills not only for college essays but also for use during college and beyond.
+In both, I teach writing skills not only for college essays but also for use during college and beyond.